timonla/timonla.github.io/_posts/2020-10-07-diet-review.md

 ### Supplements

-In the morning with the first glass of water I will consume a few supplements.
+In the morning with the first glass of water I consume a few supplements.

 ##### Vitamin B12

+You will find a lot of plant and animal products fortified with B12.
+However, Vitamin B12 is very important and especially since I am cutting out most processed foods I don't take any risks here.
+I'd recommend anyone, no matter if on a vegetarian or vegan diet or not, to supplement this.
+Your body will absorb as much as it needs and get rid of the rest through the urine.

 I am using these [Vitamin B12 drops](https://www.amazon.de/gp/product/B07K1D8M1N/ref=ppx_yo_dt_b_asin_title_o07_s00?ie=UTF8&psc=1).
 I take 5 drops per day, providing me with 1000mcg of Vitamin B12.
 One bottle contains 1700 drops and lasts for 340 days.
 The drops that I currently use still have an alcohol base, unlike the ones listed on amazon at the time of writing this.
-Vitamin B12 is very important but not expensive.
+Vitamin B12 is not very expensive.
 When choosing your supplement, I'd suggest to go for the bio active forms **Methylcobalamin** or **Adenosylcobalamin**.

 Price: **0.07 EUR/0.70 SEK** per day.

-##### Vitamin D3+K12
+##### Vitamin D3+K2

+Living in Sweden it's pretty much impossible to consistently get my Vitamin D3 dose any time of the year.
+So I take Vitamin D3 drops year round with Vitamin K2 mainly to boost the D3 absorption.

 I am using these [Vitamin D3+K2 drops](https://www.amazon.de/gp/product/B07BK9F7WB/ref=ppx_yo_dt_b_asin_title_o07_s00?ie=UTF8&psc=1).
 I take 5 per day providing me with 125mcg of Vitamin D3 and 100mcg of Vitamin K2.
 One bottle contains 1700 drops and lasts for 340 days.